Footing Cost per Linear Foot: $9 Material vs $60 Installed

 Quick answer

-Calculate two footing numbers:
+Calculate two footing numbers and keep them separate:

 material cost per linear ft =